Federal Programs - Title I

 Overview of Title I

 Title I is a federally funded program created to provide children with supplemental educational assistance.
 Supplemental reading intervention is provided in a small group setting to improve student achievement.
-Highly qualified teachers provide intensive instruction, using a research-based intervention approaches to strengthen reading skills.
+Highly qualified teachers provide intensive instruction, using a research-based intervention approach to strengthen reading skills.
 The goal of Title I is high-quality education for every child.
-The program provides extra help to students who need it most; those students who are furthest from meeting the standards the state has set for all children.
+The program provides extra help to students who need it most; those students who are further from meeting the standards the state has set for all children.
 The program serves millions of children each year.
 Most school districts participate.
-Title I can serve children in both public and private school.
+Title I can serve children in both public and private schools.
 At Springfield, we provide targeted assistance for students in grades K-2 in reading.

 Student Identification Process